Leaderboard

 2 points

-WHY in the world would the Habs want to "ice their best lineup"?
+13. WHY in the world would the Habs want to "ice their best lineup"?
 Wins only have the potential to worsen their draft position.
 Hutson is getting at least one game because that burns a year of his ELC ...
 THAT and getting some $$$ in his pocket immediately is why he signed now ... there was always the "possibility" of his waiting and ultimately deciding to play another NCAA season.
 Struble is with the Habs because they only have 7 healthy defencemen and one of them could be injured/get sick before the game roster is submitted. @dlbalr made it clear that Baby Xhekaj is playing because Stephens can't, not to "give him a game".
-So, not the management screw-up you seem to so often hope for.2 points
+So, not the management screw-up you seem to so often hope for.

-Boy, look at Morgan Reilly's numbers.
+14. Boy, look at Morgan Reilly's numbers.
 I always liked his game - my kind of defenceman.
 For a guy in TO, where they pump the tires of every bum who cycles through the lineup, he seems almost underrated.
 And that's the only nice thing I'm gonna say for the next 12 hours.
 F**k off, Leafs.
-I hope Boston or whoever takes a leaf-blower to you and sweeps you in 4.2 points
+I hope Boston or whoever takes a leaf-blower to you and sweeps you in 4.

-College free agency has started up.
+16. College free agency has started up.
 I've done a series of pieces for PHR with an overview of some of the better options by position.
 Some goalies/defence have signed since posting while the forwards were just posted this weekend so they're all still available for now.
 Gorton mentioned recently that they were doing some planning for college free agency so it appears they'll be trying to sign some players, likely some of the ones in these columns.
-Goalies: https://www.prohockeyrumors.com/2024/03/2024-college-free-agency-preview-goaltenders.html Defence: https://www.prohockeyrumors.com/2024/03/2024-college-free-agency-preview-defensemen.html Centres: https://www.prohockeyrumors.com/2024/03/2024-college-free-agency-preview-centers.html Wingers: https://www.prohockeyrumors.com/2024/03/2024-college-free-agency-preview-wingers.html2 points
+Goalies: https://www.prohockeyrumors.com/2024/03/2024-college-free-agency-preview-goaltenders.html Defence: https://www.prohockeyrumors.com/2024/03/2024-college-free-agency-preview-defensemen.html Centres: https://www.prohockeyrumors.com/2024/03/2024-college-free-agency-preview-centers.html Wingers: https://www.prohockeyrumors.com/2024/03/2024-college-free-agency-preview-wingers.html

-It was a fun game to be at last night.
+17. It was a fun game to be at last night.
 First time in eons the Habs came away with a win in Colorado.
 There was a nice tribute video for Newhook, and he interacted with a few fans wearing his jersey during warmups.
 I was a bit surprised at the amount of "give me a stick" type signs that folks were holding up during warmups, I guess pictures or pucks isn't enough anymore to satiate some greedy fans.
 The Habs have a strong skating defense.
-Guhle and Matheson are fun to watch.2 points
+Guhle and Matheson are fun to watch.

-I'm quite OK with other people being excited about it now, and I'll get excited about it myself come draft day.
+18. I'm quite OK with other people being excited about it now, and I'll get excited about it myself come draft day.
 But, for now, I'm not going to invest a ton of time learning about prospects that may never pull on the CH sweater.
 That's just me. 🙂 And I'm still keenly following all our prospects, and especially those that might be joining the team for the final games of the season.
-That's excitement enough for me!2 points
+That's excitement enough for me!

-3-ish and 5-ish ... that's maybe 80% probability that the drafted player will play at least 100 games.
+19. 3-ish and 5-ish ... that's maybe 80% probability that the drafted player will play at least 100 games.
 Or 65% that both of them will play 100 games.
 Probability of two impact players is considerably lower.
 Mailloux-plus for 80% probability of 100+ NHL games?
-I would generally always take the prospect that has played at least a year since the draft, as the ceiling and floor are much more clear than for an 18yo.1 point
+I would generally always take the prospect that has played at least a year since the draft, as the ceiling and floor are much more clear than for an 18yo.

 1 point